wigginno/great-fit/README.md

 # Great Fit
-LLM-powered app that scores how well your resume stacks up for jobs you want to apply to, and provides concrete suggestions to tailor your resume for specific roles.
+LLM-powered app that scores how well your resume stacks up for jobs you want to apply to and provides concrete suggestions to tailor your resume for specific roles.

 Running instance (requires sign up): **https://greatfit.app**